SwedbankPay/developer.swedbankpay.com/payments/index.md

 operation returned from the initial API Request, containing the URL that the customer's browser needs to be redirected to.

 The combination of properties should be similar to all payment instruments.
-In the example below, the href attribute refers to the redirect URL and the rel description redirect-sale indicate that the redirect scenario will generate a one-phased sales transaction.
-A two-phase credit card payment would during the same scenario generate an authorization transaction, and the rel value would in that case be `redirect-authorization`.
+In the example below, the `href` attribute refers to the redirect URL and the `rel` value `redirect-sale` indicate that the redirect scenario will generate a one-phased `Sales` transaction.
+A two-phase credit card payment would during the same scenario generate an authorization transaction, and the `rel` value would in that case be `redirect-authorization`.

 ```js
 {